joahking/rails_ab_test/README.md

 # authors controller should have the same code as above
 ```

 Of course you can extract the common code to a central place.
-Also name the cookie with a name that makes sense, and expire it, sign it or encrypt it as needed.
+Also name the cookie with a name that makes sense for you, and expire it, sign it or encrypt it as needed.

 ## Contributing